LinuxProgramador/Hash_crackV2/README.md

 To avoid conflicts, but unlikely, you have the option to install Whirlpool from a virtual environment

+10. RECOMMENDATION: If the dictionary is massive, split it with split_dictionary.py

+Only if you have enough disk space available

 Check progress

 To display elapsed time, press: